-Product roadmaps and release plans are both important tools for a product manager, but they have very different purposes and should not be confused.
+Product roadmaps vs. release plans are both important tools for a product manager, but they have very different purposes and should not be confused.
 A product roadmap communicates the high-level overview of a product’s strategy, while a release plan is a tactical document designed to capture and track the features planned for an upcoming release.

 Why You Need Both a Product Roadmap and a Release Plan